dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/MAP_METHOD_EXPLANATION.md

 ### Visual Guide:

 **When you click "Pick" or "Pick Web":**
-1. SpyWindow captures the element and builds a chain
+1. AutomationWindow captures the element and builds a chain
 2. It automatically detects if the element has a usable AutomationId
 3. The chain is saved with the current Map Method selection